stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/salesforce-marketing-cloud-object.md

     description: |
       A {{ form-property.display-name }} client secret.
 Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#generate-api-credentials" }}) for instructions on generating this credential.
     value: "<CLIENT_SECRET>"

+  - name: "tenant_subdomain"
+    type: "string"
+    required: false
+    description: |
+      The tenant subdomain ID for your {{ form-property.display-name }} account.
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#retrieve-tenant-subdomai" }}) for instructions on retrieving this info.
+    value: "mcx21dt54chc0gprl638px2g7r48"
 ---